 Article by Sylvia Bachmann, photos by Dodd Demas Paul Novotny, 51, farms nears Chatfield, Minn., pursuing a career he hadn’t even considered until about 15 years ago.
 While his grandfather came from a farm, Paul’s family was in the trucking business, and he also kept busy as a City Council member.
 But in 2006, an … Continue reading Meet Paul Novotny, Continuous Living Cover farmer, steward & community leader

 The work on Kernza® was highlighted this weekend in the Star Tribune.
 Click here to learn more about ongoing work to reduce nitrate levels in sensitive wellhead areas around Minnesota.

-Forever Green EECO Implementation Program open for eligible MN grower enrollment Eligible Minnesota growers can now enroll in the Forever Green EECO Implementation Program.
-This pilot program supports the early commercial success and environmental benefits of the continuous living cover crops and cropping systems being developed by the University of Minnesota Forever Green Initiative, starting … Continue reading Now Open for Enrollment: EECO Pilot Program
+Forever Green EECO Implementation Program open for eligible MN grower enrollment For the most up-to-date version of EECO enrollment (6/2023) find the flier here or enroll here.
+Eligible Minnesota growers can now enroll in the Forever Green EECO Implementation Program.
+This pilot program supports the early commercial success and environmental benefits of the … Continue reading Now Open for Enrollment: EECO Pilot Program

 Kernza® now qualifies as a “Harvestable Cover” under the Dakota County Soil and Water Conservation District 2021 Cost Share Policies.
 This provision is based off the grain’s ability to improve water quality in waterways with elevated nitrogen-nitrate levels.
 Under Dakota SWCD’s policy, harvestable covers must be a new operational practice or implemented in a new … Continue reading Dakota County Kernza® Cost Share